Last updated 26 October 2020

-As lockdown restrictions continue to ease and our sector begins to resume the delivery of activities and services suspended due to COVID-19, there are undoubtedly questions about what it means to involve volunteers in the ‘New Normal’.
+As our sector begins to resume the delivery of activities and services suspended due to COVID-19, there are undoubtedly questions about what it means to involve volunteers in the ‘New Normal’.
 Here are some key areas to consider:

 - Restarting our volunteering programme feels overwhelming.
 How do we approach this as an organisation?